Things To Do In Ajijic

 Horseback Riding: On the Camino Real in La Floresta, a 15 min walk.
 You can ride along the water’s edge, through town, or on the mountain trails.

-Markets: Your fellow vacation rental guests like the Wednesday “tianguis” outdoor market on Calle Revolución formally 10 am to 2 pm about 6 streets to the east.
+Markets: Your fellow vacation rental guests like the Wednesday “tianguis” outdoor market on Calle Revolución 10 am to 2 pm about 6 streets to the east.
 Click here for background story.
 It is fun; good for produce, fish and shrimp, flowers, crafts, fresh hot sit-down food including not-bad pizza.
 Ask us about the small Monday market in San Antonio and the Tuesday organic market in La Huerta event centre.
 Both of them have good prepared foods.

 Pueblo Mágico: Ajijic was recenty given the status of a “Pueblo Magico”.
 Each pueblo magico has its own distinct heritage to celebrate.
 For Ajijic, it is murals and (arguably) the cobblestone streets.
 See pic.